Whiteknight/ParserObjects/docs/v6/parsers_multi.md

 # Multi Parsers

-Multi Parsers, using the `IMultiParser<TInput>` and `IMultiParser<TInput, TOutput>` interfaces handle ambiguous grammars where multiple valid parses might exist starting from the current input location.
+Multi Parsers, using the `IMultiParser<TInput>` and `IMultiParser<TInput, TOutput>` interfaces, handle ambiguous grammars where multiple valid parses might exist starting from the current input location.
 Often times this is undesirable because we want our grammars to be unambiguous.
 However there are cases where we might want to consider multiple possible parses and be able to select from them.
 Either we can show the options to the user with suggestions to select one, or we can provide a selection criteria ourselves.

 In the literature, the collection of multiple return values from such a parser is called a "Parse Forest".

 ## Multi Results

-An `IMultiResult` or `IMultiResult<TOutput>` contains a list of all possible results from the parser.
+An `MultiResult` or `MultiResult<TOutput>` contains a list of all possible results from the parser.
 This list may be empty or it may contain many values.
-Each `IResultAlternative<TOutput>` may represent a success or a failure.
-The `IMultiResult` is considered a success if any alternative in the list is successful.
-Otherwise, if the list is empty or if all alternatives are failures, the `IMultiResult` is a failure.
+Each `Alternative<TOutput>` may represent a success or a failure.
+The `MultiResult` is considered a success if any alternative in the list is successful.
+Otherwise, if the list is empty or if all alternatives are failures, the `MultiResult` is a failure.

 ## Fundamental Parser Types

 Several of the [Fundamental Parser Types](parsers_core.md) have variants which work with multi parsers.
 Several of these work identically to the normal single-parser variants already described.
-Sometimes these have `Multi` suffix to disambiguate them when the parameter list alone cannot show the difference.
+Sometimes these have `Multi` suffix to disambiguate them when the parameter list is not enough to help the compiler decide on which to use.

 * `Cache` caches the value of the multi-parser so that subsequent calls to `.Parse()` at the same location return a cached result
 * `CreateMulti` creates a multi-parser using contextual information
 * `Deferred` returns a multi-parser reference
 * `Examine` examines parse state before and after the multi parser
 * `FailMulti` returns a multi-result which is a failure
-* `ProduceMulti` takes a list of literal values and returns an `IMultiResult<TOutput>` with each value as an alternative
+* `ProduceMulti` takes a list of literal values and returns an `MultiResult<TOutput>` with each value as an alternative
 * `Replaceable` allows a multi-parser instance to be replaced
 * `Transform` transforms the values in each alternative
 * `TransformResult` transforms the entire multi result object